 Radius Bank’s customer service phone hours are very lenient, since they’re available until 9 p.m (ET).
 Even on weekends, they’re around until 1 p.m.
 (ET).
 They also have a live chat during typical business hours on weekdays.

 Ally Bank’s level of customer service is much better -- you can speak and chat with a live representative 24 hours a day, seven days a week.

 Winner (Customer service): Ally Interest Checking

 It looks like Ally Bank’s Interest Checking just got dethroned.
 Ally Bank, the second largest U.S. online bank, is a trusted name in the banking world and many people will continue place great value on that position.
 The account is still great, but Radius Hybrid is just better right now.

-With better policies on interest rates, ATM access and overdrafts, Radius Hybrid has a lot going on and they are all beneficial to banking customers.
-As a big fan of keeping finances simple, I like that it can really be the only bank account that you need because it is a great savings account in addition being an outstanding checking account.
+With better policies on interest rates, ATM access and overdrafts, Radius Hybrid has a lot going on, and they are all beneficial to banking customers.
+As a big fan of keeping finances simple, I like that it can really be the only bank account that you need because it is a great savings account also being an outstanding checking account.